 - Setting up a central air conditioning or heating system

 - Installing a home security system

 In general, the improvements should add value to your home or make it more accessible.
 Check with a tax professional to see whether your project is eligible.

-A home equity line of credit or HELOC allows you to borrow money when you need to with a revolving line of credit, similar to a credit card.
+A home equity line of credit, or HELOC, allows you to borrow money when you need to with a revolving line of credit, similar to a credit card.
 This can be useful if you need the money over a few years for a renovation project spread out over time.
-A HELOC interest rate is variable and changes with the prime rate.
+HELOC interest rates are variable and change with the prime rate.

-Do the math carefully to ensure that a cash-out refinance is the right avenue for your financial needs.
+Do the math carefully to ensure a cash-out refinance is the right avenue for your financial needs.
 Remember that you’re putting your house on the line as collateral, which means you could lose it if you fail to repay the new mortgage.
-Tapping your home equity isn’t a decision to make lightly, but doing so can offer you a strategic way to improve your overall financial picture if done with care.
+Tapping your home equity isn’t a decision to make lightly, but doing so can offer you a strategic way to improve your overall financial picture.

 - How to choose the right kind of refinance for you